Peer Assisted Learning (PAL) for languages

 This is a volunteering role and you need to devote one hour per week, plus preparation time, during term time.

 To become a PAL leader please register your interest

 PAL sessions timetable

-All sessions take place in the Language Learning Zone.
+All sessions take place in the Language Learning Zone at term time only.